2020 BREEDERS' CUP BETTING CHALLENGE

 18. No Third Party Beneficiaries/Assignment

-The provisions of these Rules are not intended to be for the benefit of, or enforceable by, any party other than Churchill Downs, Breeders’ Cup and the player.
-Except for Churchill Downs, Breeders’ Cup, and the player, no party shall have any right to rely upon or enforce any of the terms and provisions of these Rules.
+The provisions of these Rules are not intended to be for the benefit of, or enforceable by, any party other than Keeneland, Breeders’ Cup and the player.
+Except for Keeneland, Breeders’ Cup, and the player, no party shall have any right to rely upon or enforce any of the terms and provisions of these Rules.
 Player shall not assign any rights contained herein.

 19. Waiver; Remedies